GeorgePimpleton/Win32-games/README.md

 There are no executables included, you need to create them by compiling the sources.
 Learn to program by compiling, compiling, compiling.

+There are 3 directories of revised game code sources.
+The original WinAPI dir, and two additional dirs for revised code using GDI+ and Direct2D.
+Currently the GDI+ & D2D dirs are empty placeholders.

 ##

-I currently use Visual Studio 2022 (Community) to update and test the game code, setting the C++ language standard to C++20.
+I use Visual Studio 2022 (Community) to update and test the game code, setting the C++ language standard to C++20.
 You should think about using it too.
 It's free for the Community edition.

 [Visual Studio 2022 Community download](https://visualstudio.microsoft.com/vs/community/)